Pages on my work as a paleobiologist

-I subsequently switched to working as a technical writer, software developer and IT consultant at private companies in 2007, and retired in 2019.
-I am continuing my scientific publishing on a very occasional basis, on my own terms, and write about any subject I happen to be interested in, exclusively as a hobby and personal interest (and among several other personal interests that compete for my time).
+I subsequently switched to working as a technical writer, software developer and IT consultant at commercial companies in 2007, and retired in 2019.
+I am continuing my scientific publishing on a very occasional basis, on my own terms and exclusively as a hobby and personal interest, among several other personal interests that compete for my time.
+I write far more often on this web site, especially about technical aspects of photography, and about any other subject I happen to be interested in.

-If you are a potential PhD student looking for a supervisor or a sponsor for a PhD, or if you are a junior researcher looking for a grant abroad to start your career under the tutorship of an established scientist at a suitable university, I am neither interested in, nor available for, these purposes.
+If you came to this web site because you are a potential PhD student looking for a supervisor or a sponsor for a PhD, or you are a junior researcher looking for a grant abroad to start your career under the tutorship of an established scientist at a suitable university, I am neither interested in, nor available for, these purposes.
 Since I am actively avoiding any involvement in academic activities, I am also unable to recommend a suitable PhD supervisor or sponsor in Sweden, or any other country.
 Before you move on from this web site and continue your search, however, I strongly suggest that you carefully read the page at the following link:

 So you want to become a paleontologist - What you might want to know if you are considering a study curriculum and/or a career in paleontology.
 Updated